-My name is Santosh Kumar Sha, I’m a security researcher from India(Assam).
+My name is Santosh Kumar Sha, I’m a Security Researcher/Ethical Hacker from India(Assam).
 In this article, I will be describing HOW I Found 16 Critical and 1 Medium Security Bug on IndusInd Bank like SSRF aws Full access.

 SPECIAL COVID-19 Note: